psychemedia/pentrich-uprising/resources/183_thornbury_os_cato_street.md

 Well, my lords, I have'got as good men here as the Manchester yeomanry.
 Citizens, do your duty."

 These words are significant.
-The citizens evidently meant to renew the horrors of the French Kevolution, Mieving the popular disaffection to be general ; and the allusion io Peterloo showed how deeply the cruelties of that day had struck into the hearts of the poorer classes.
+The citizens evidently meant to renew the horrors of the French Revolution, believing the popular disaffection to be general; and the allusion io Peterloo showed how deeply the cruelties of that day had struck into the hearts of the poorer classes.

 In the mean time, other persons besides Hiden had betrayed the conspirators.
 Dwyer, an Irish bricklayer, who had been employed to muster his countrymen, and to carry off the firearms from the Foundling, had informed ,*he Secretary of State by means of a Major James.
 An infamous informer, named Edwards, a modeller and image-seller at Windsor, had also spoken to a gentleman of the king's household.